datacommonsorg/docsite/custom_dc/custom_data.md

 {:.no_toc}
 ### Variables (implicit schema only)

 The `variables` section is optional.
 You can use it to override names and associate additional properties with the statistical variables in the files, using the parameters described below.
 All parameters are optional.
+If you don't provide this section, the importer will automatically derive the variable names from the CSV file.

 {:.no_toc}
 #### Variable parameters {#varparams}